AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-Nearly every state, 48 out of the 50, requires drivers to have some level of auto insurance.
-However, in New Hampshire and Virginia, where there are no insurance requirements, driving uninsured is completely legal for some drivers.
-If you live in those states, it is important to know what is legally required before hitting the roads.
+Nearly every state, 49 out of 50, requires drivers to have some level of auto insurance.
+As of July 1, 2024, New Hampshire is the only exception (prior to that date, Virginia allowed drivers to pay a fee in lieu of carrying auto insurance).
+In New Hampshire, driving uninsured is completely legal for some drivers.
+If you live there, it is important to know what is legally required before hitting the roads.

 States With No Auto Insurance Requirement

-Driving without insurance in Virginia and New Hampshire is legal.
-But there are some liability requirements drivers must adhere to.
+Driving without insurance is legal in New Hampshire, but there are some liability requirements drivers must adhere to:

-• What’s required instead of auto insurance: Rather than purchasing auto insurance, you can demonstrate that you meet New Hampshire’s Motor Vehicle Financial Responsibility Requirements, which total $100,000:
+What’s required instead of auto insurance: Rather than purchasing auto insurance, you can demonstrate that you meet New Hampshire’s Motor Vehicle Financial Responsibility Requirements, which total $100,000 per registered vehicle:

 • $25,000 bodily injury liability limit for accidents involving one person